Guide General

 LACNIC's structure distinguishes clearly between ISP members and end-user resource holders.

-Reference: LACNIC Membership Categories and Fees
+Reference: LACNIC Membership Fees and Categories

 AFRINIC